mandrei09/Metaphor_and_Figurative_Language_Detection/README.md

 # Metaphor and Figurative Language Detection

-Welcome to the repository for Metaphor and Figurative Language Detection!
-This repository contains resources related to the detection of metaphorical and figurative language in text.
+Welcome to the repository for Metaphor and Figurative Language Detection project for NLP.

 ## Contents